Antvirf/stui/README.md

           minimum default width of columns in table views, if not overridden in column config (default 2) -job-columns-config string
           comma-separated list of scontrol fields to show in job view, suffix field name with '::<width>' to set column width, use '//' to combine columns.
 'JobId', 'Partitions' and 'JobState' are always shown. (default "UserId,JobName::25,RunTime,NodeList,QOS,NumCPUs,Mem")
+      -load-sacct-cache-since duration
+          load sacct data from this duration ago on startup, defaults to time of last refresh or 7 days if cache is empty (default 12h0m0s)
       -node-columns-config string
           comma-separated list of scontrol fields to show in node view, suffix field name with '::<width>' to set column width, use '//' to combine columns.
 'NodeName', 'Partition' and 'State' are always shown. (default "CPULoad//CPUAlloc//CPUTot,AllocMem//RealMemory,CfgTRES::20,Reason::25,Boards")
       -partition string